Last Seen: Today

 The majority of these drives use MLC Nand Flash Memory and are for use in non- enterprise situations, such as desktop and laptop use, this type of memory is not as hardy as SLC type memory and as only about a tenth or greater the lifespan, MLC memory is estimated to be capable of above 3000 to 5000 write operations per cell, memory quality and the controller, both have a bearing on this figure, SLC memory used in enterprise drives, for server applications, as a estimated capability of 30,000 to 100,000 write operations, due to this, the SLC enterprise drives cost considerably more.
 It should be noted that controller development as vastly improved the lifespan of MLC memory making the lifespan of ssd with it much longer, lifespan appears to be no longer an issue, reliability and compatibility are now the main concern.

 The read and write speeds are those issued by the manufacturer using ATTO software.
 Sequential speeds are less important than random access speeds.
-These performance figures can vary depending on the size of the SSD drive, the figures posted here are mainly for drives around 125/256GB, smaller drives of the same series may have lower performance figures, larger drives, better performance figures.
+These performance figures can vary depending on the size of the SSD drive, the figures posted here are mainly for drives around 125/256GB, smaller drives of the same series may have lower performance write figures, larger drives, better performance write figures.

 These Sequential speeds are far less important than Random speeds when the SSD is used as an OS drive, sequential write speeds become important when the drive is needed for rendering, re-authorizing movies etc. ( my opinion only ).
 The higher the IOP's rating, the better a drive is at multitasking.
 Most drives released in 2012 have extremely high IOP's.
 I should also add that huge iops figures on client drives are very rarely maintained in high write situations, a drive may start at a figure of 70,000 iops but with sustained writing can drop to as low as 10,000 after ½ hour of sustained use, enterprise drives may have lower advertised iops but the figure will drop only fractionally after days off sustained writing.

 SSD Drives ( Alphabetical Order ).